-The Presidential proposal deadline is March 14, 2013.
-Past successful proposals are on file and available for review in the office of Student Academic Grants and Awards, 206 Collins Science Center and in the Academic Commons at http://libmedia.willamette.edu/xmlui/handle/10177/2130
+The Presidential proposal deadline is March 16, 2015.
+Past successful proposals are available for review online in the Academic Commons at http://libmedia.willamette.edu/xmlui/handle/10177/2130

 - Who should apply?

-- I notice that the scholars for 2006 are both chemistry majors.
+- I notice that a lot of past presidential scholars have been majoring in the sciences.
 I am a Philosophy major - will I have a chance?

 - What are the most important criteria for selection?

 - Can I use the scholarship to finish my thesis?

 - Can I still apply for a presidential scholarship if I have received a Carson grant or SCRP grant?